alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 - [ST 2110-21 Sender Type](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#st-2110-21-sender-type)

 An example Receiver resource is provided in the [Examples](../examples/).

+A Receiver MUST be able to decode a bitstream conforming to the profiles and levels declared in the Receiver Capabilities.
+A Receiver may have preferences and more optimal profiles and levels that may be declared through Receiver Capabilities.
+A preferred constraint set MAY indicate such preferences and another constraint set MAY indicate full support of some profiles and levels.
+A Receiver MAY further constraint the support of an H.264 bitstream compliant with a profile and level using other constraints in its Receiver Capabilities.

 ## H.264 IS-05 Senders and Receivers